If you already have a Gorilla account check out the Samples page to view a complete list of all Gorilla's samples, demonstrations and examples.

 Below are some classic Language tasks:

 This naming task comprises a series of audio clips.
-After each audio clip, participants are asked to write the name of the word they heard.
-Here we use simple yes, no instructive words.
+After each audio clip, participants are asked to repeat the word they heard.
+Here we use simple words.
 This task can be made more difficult with the use of more complex audio clips, including accents, audio distortion or longer sentence recall. |

 Try as participant | |